rec/safer/README.rst

           follow_symlinks:
             If true, overwrite the file pointed to and not the symlink

-          cache_in_memory:
+          use_tempfile:
-            If true, cache the writes in memory - otherwise use a disk file and os.rename
+            If true use a disk file and os.rename() at the end, otherwise cache the writes in memory

         The remaining arguments are the same as for built-in ``open()``.